 Although ADHD usually arises during childhood, it doesn’t have to take over your child’s life.

-With proper diagnosis, effective treatment, and proper management with medications, cognitive-behavioral counseling, a healthy diet, proper rest, stress management techniques, and/or regular exercise, your child can go on to live a happy, successful and productive life.
+With a proper diagnosis, effective treatment, and proper management with medications, cognitive-behavioral counseling, a healthy diet, proper rest, stress management techniques, and/or regular exercise, your child can go on to live a happy, successful and productive life.

 Keep in mind that 60% of children with ADHD have the condition when they become adults, so ADHD management should be on-going.